Building Positive, Healthy Relationships: 6 Helpful Benefits

 2. The Importance of Communication in Positive Relationships

-Honest, encouraging communication is vital when you are learning how to build healthy relationships.
-Communication in a positive relationship is a complex issue that goes beyond two people talking.
-It involves our tone, our timing, and our tendency to talk too much or too little.
+Communication in positive relationships is a complex issue that is beyond two people talking.
+It involves tone, timing, and knowing when you talk too much or too little.

-The importance of communication in a positive relationship can not be overstated as it serves as a strong foundation for all aspects of how two people interact (or don’t).
-Body language and your ability to really listen are two very important parts of communication in any relationship.
+Body language and your ability to listen are two important parts of communication in any relationship.

 When you say the right thing but your expression or posture disagrees, it is negative communication.
 The key to communication in a relationship starts with the condition of your heart.